 Initially, Hong Kong maintained a relative degree of independence.
 However, when Hongkongers desired to elect their own leaders, specifically the chief executive, Beijing stepped in to deny this freedom.
 Although prior tensions between Hong Kong and Beijing occurred, the 2014 Umbrella Movement served as an unfortunate catalyst increasing Chinese authority.

 After the Umbrella Movement, many young movement leaders ran for office winning seats in the Legislative Council.
-During swearing-in ceremony, two pro-separatist politicians were denied their seats for refusing to swear loyalty to Beijing in their oaths.
+During a swearing-in ceremony, two pro-separatist politicians were denied their seats for refusing to swear loyalty to Beijing in their oaths.
 In July 2017, four more pro-democracy politicians were purged from office citing similar reasons.
 In addition to ridding Hong Kong’s political arena of some of its strongest political critics, movement leaders like Joshua Wong and Nathan Law have been in and out of court.

 The most recent trial is yet another attempt to squander political dissidence in the region.
 Chinese authority over the island territory has increased under the leadership of Chinese leader Xi Jinping.
 Xi has consolidated power in the mainland, and with the seemly continuous trials of democracy activities, it seems that he has the same goal for Hong Kong.